brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ## What I'm reading

-I'm a sucker for fantasy.
-The feeling of been transported to another world is intoxicating.
-Currently I'm making my way through one of Michael R. Miller's fantasy series, "[Songs of Chaos Series](https://www.goodreads.com/series/300106-songs-of-chaos)".
+"[An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/)" by Wes Jackson & Robert Jensen, as well as William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" are on the go.
+At this point in time, these books are possibly turning out to be some of the most important reads of my life.

-William R. Catton's "[Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot)" and "[An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/)" by Wes Jackson & Robert Jensen are also on the go.
-These books are possibly turning out to be some of the most important reads of my life&hellip; in a disturbingly and unnervingly profound sort of way.
+I'm also a sucker for fantasy.
+The feeling of been transported to another world is intoxicating and a welcome escape.
+Currently I'm making my way through one of Michael R. Miller's fantasy series, "[Songs of Chaos](https://www.goodreads.com/series/300106-songs-of-chaos)".

 Here's a selection of [some other books I've read](/reading#have-read) over the past few years.